-Reports show that female athletes are more susceptible to certain sports injuries compared to their male counterparts.
+Certain sports injuries are much more common among female athletes than their male counterparts.
 This includes everyone from girls participating in sports at school to professional female athletes.
-There are specific injuries women appear to be more prone to and a variety of reasons that could explain why.
+There are specific injuries that are more likely to occur to women, and a variety of reasons that could explain why.

-Many of these different sports injuries are common in both men and women, but are slightly higher among the latter:
+Many of these different sports injuries are common in both women and men, but are slightly higher among the former:

 - Ankle sprains